Temperature effects on magnetoplasmon spectrum of a weakly modulated graphene monolayer

 \section{Discussion of Results}

-The finite temperature intra-Landau band magnetoplasmon dispersion relation for electrically modulated graphene and 2DEG given by equations (15) and (17) are the central results of this work.
-These results allow us to clearly see the effects of temperature on Weiss and SdH oscillations in the magnetoplasmon spectrum of the two systems.
+The finite temperature intra-Landau band magnetoplasmon dispersion relation for electrically modulated graphene and 2DEG given by equations (\ref{15}) and (\ref{17}) are the central results of this work.
+These results allow us to see clearly the effects of temperature on the Weiss and SdH oscillations in the magnetoplasmon spectrum of the two systems.
 We find that these two types of oscillations have different characteristic damping temperatures.
-This is easily understood if we realize that the origin of these oscillations is different.
-The SdH oscillations arise due to the discreteness of the Landau levels and their observation requires that the thermal energy $K_{B}T$ \ acquired by the electrons at temperature $T$ has to be smaller than the separation between the levels.
-Weiss oscillations are related to the commensurability of two lengths: the size of the cyclotron orbit and the period of the modulation, these oscillations will be observed if the spread in the cyclotron diameter is smaller than the modulation period.
-To elucidate the effects of temperature we present the magnetoplasmon spectrum in graphene and 2DEG at two different temperatures in Figs.(1) and (2).
+This is easily understood if we realize that these oscillations have quite different origins.
+The SdH oscillations arise due to the discreteness of the Landau levels and their observation requires that the thermal energy $K_{B}T$ of the electrons at temperature $T$ has to be smaller than the separation between the levels.
+Weiss oscillations are related to the commensurability of two lengths: the size of the cyclotron orbit and the period of the modulation.
+These oscillations will be observed if the spread in the cyclotron diameter is smaller than the period of the modulation.
+To clarify the effects of temperature we present the magnetoplasmon spectrum in graphene and 2DEG at two different temperatures in Figs.~(1) and (2).